Quantum digital cooling: Scalable QDC protocols

 To test the BangBang protocol, we study the cooling of a $N$-qubit transverse-field Ising chain

+where $B$ represents the transverse magnetic field Zeeman splitting and $J$ is the Ising coupling strength.
 The relative coupling strength $J/B$ dictates whether the system is in the paramagnetic ($J/B\ll1$), ferromagnetic ($J/B\gg1$), or critical ($J/B\sim 1$) phases.
 This ability to simply tune between three phases of matter with significantly different physical properties make the TFIM a good benchmark model to investigate the ability of different QDC schemes in various scenarios.

 We first demonstrate that our choice for the fridge energy Eq.~\eqref{eq:bang_bang_fridge_energy} is appropriate.
 In Fig.~\ref{fig:energyguess}, we plot the effect of a single cooling step on the maximally-mixed state.
-We observe that cooling is maximized around where Eq.~\eqref{eq:bang_bang_fridge_energy} is satisfied for all phases of the TFIM.
+We observe that cooling is maximized for fridge energies around the point defined by Eq.~\eqref{eq:bang_bang_fridge_energy}, for all phases of the TFIM.
 We find this behaviour to hold for all other (local) choices of coupling potential $V_S$ used in this work, as predicted.